Choose the answer that best fits you. Be sure to keep track of which letters you've chosen, so you can see your results at the end.

 Loyola will get you the hands-on experience you need to make your mark.

-Loyola offers you: Biochemistry/Pre-Med, Biological Science, Biophysics/Pre-Health, Chemistry, Computer Information Systems, Computer Science (Game Programming), Criminology and Justice, Cybersecurity, Environmental Science, Forensic Chemistry, Mathematics, Neuroscience, Physics, Pre-engineering, Psychological Sciences/Pre-health.
+Loyola offers you: Biochemistry/Pre-Health, Biological Science, Biophysics/Pre-Health, Chemistry, Computer Information Systems, Computer Science - Game Programming or Cybersecurity, Criminology and Justice, Environmental Science, Environmental Studies, Forensic Chemistry, Mathematics, Neuroscience, Physics, Pre-engineering, Pre-Nursing, Psychological Sciences/Pre-health, Public Health

 A mix of letters: Entertain the Possibilities